-Facebook buys Instagram and embraces stories...and video.
+Facebook buys Instagram and embraces stories...and videos.

-Twitter increases the 144 character limit...and lets you do longer videos.
+Twitter increases the 144-character limit...and lets you do longer videos.

-YouTube gives you the option to pay a monthly fee to not see ads.
+YouTube gives you the option to pay a monthly fee not to see ads.

 And the changes on all of these platforms and any new ones that pop up will continue to happen.
 So get used to it and embrace it to beat your competition in the social media space.

 Too many "shortcut-seeking" marketers jumped into social media and immediately started selling...HARD...and many are still doing so to this day.

 While some got/get some quick wins (because even a blind squirrel gets a nut now and then), that's not the best way to leverage and grow your sales via social media marketing.